QubesOS/qubes-doc/Templates/FedoraMinimal.md

 [user@dom0 ~]$ qvm-clone fedora-20-x64-minimal <your new template name>
 ```

-The sudo package is also missing from this template, but easy to install:
+Not even the sudo package is installed by default, so lets install it:

 ``` {.wiki}
 [user@F20-Minimal ~]$ su -